Tis’ the season for merriment, shopping and the joy that the holiday brings.

 4. And don’t leave wallets, purses, computers, laptops, cameras or other valuable possessions in your car while you are out of the vehicle.

 Christmas is a time of year for joy and peace.
-We should be able to enjoy the time we spend shopping, wrapping presents and preparing for the holiday rather than constantly being worried about whether some idiot is planning to take something that doesn’t belong to him or her simply because they think they can.
+We should be able to enjoy the time we spend shopping, wrapping presents and preparing for the holiday rather than constantly being worried about whether someone is planning to take something that doesn’t belong to him or her simply because they think they can.

 Enjoy this time of year.
 Don’t let would-be robbers dampen your Christmas spirit, merely let them be a reminder of what we must do to make sure we are safe, our possessions remain ours and the mean-spirited are left without the satisfaction of making us prey to the crimes they would commit.